This article will discuss what to do if your phone has accidentally fallen in the water, the fixes to restore it, and the repair costs.

-I had a POCO F1 that fell in the water and I took it to the service center.
-First, the service center informed us that the motherboard was damaged, we got that replaced.
-After repair, we came to know that the rear camera lens also had water inside it, which was not possible to clean.
+I had a POCO F1 that fell in the water, taking it to the service center.
+First, the service center informed us that the motherboard was damaged, and we got that replaced.
+After repair, we realized that the rear camera lens also had water, which was impossible to clean.

 The display also started showing some dried watermarks that were also cleanable.

-Overall the phone was unusable, the repair cost of the phone was the same as the cost of buying a new one.
-In fact, many used POCO F1 were available at 50% cheaper than the repair cost.
+Overall the phone was unusable, and the repair cost was the same as buying a new one.
+Many used POCO F1 was available 50% cheaper than the repair cost.

 The service center never told us that the water damage could be on other parts before changing the motherboard.

 However, we have to reach out to the company to ask them not to repair the phone.
-I was not willing to spend more money on replacing the display, camera module.
-After a long fight, they refunded the money for the motherboard repair and took back the board that they have fitted.
+I was unwilling to spend more money replacing the display and camera module.
+After a long fight, they refunded the money for the motherboard repair and took back the board that they had fitted.

 You will need to have a clear discussion with the service center before going for a repair.
 If everything works, then only you will pay for the repairs.

-I will suggest if your phone is too old and not worth the repair cost, you can decide not to go for repairs.
-Sometimes, it is better to accept the loss and get a new device rather than spending a lot of money on an old phone.
+I suggest that you decide not to go for repairs if your phone is too old and not worth the repair cost.
+Sometimes, it is better to accept the loss and get a new device rather than spend a lot on an old phone.

-Another thing to note here is that even if your phone is old and has depreciated in value, but the spare parts are new and will cost a fortune.
+Another thing to note here is that even if your phone is old and depreciated, the spare parts are new and will cost a fortune.

-Additionally, you will have to pay for the labor cost, GST, or other taxes apart from the cost of the damaged part.
+Additionally, you will have to pay for the labor cost, GST, or other taxes apart from the price of the damaged part.